Bullseye14/Camera-Transitions/README.md

 ### TRANSITION MANAGER

 This module is the one that creates, contains and deletes all the transitions.
 When you call a transition, the transition manager creates a New Transition() and does a push_back() of it to the list of active transitions.
-When this transition has ended and has already changed the scene, this module erases the transition from the list and deletes it.
+When this transition has ended, this module removes the transition from the list and deletes it.

 ### TRANSITION